random-wizard/phase-four/markdown/phase-four-combined.md

 Determine Power Number
 ----------------------

-To determine which types of power a character possesses, roll 1d20 on the "Power Type" table.
-After all of the power types have been determined, if the player does not have at least one attack power type, they can change one of their types to an attack power type if they so choose.
+To determine how many powers a character possesses, roll 1d20 on the "Power Number" table.
+If the character ends up with 2 powers, then they will gain 1 extra skill.

 POWER NUMBER